delisaster/linux_scripts/README.md

 * add email notification to for all new non working mounts
 * add usecase background
 * there is a problem with stale file handle when doing df.
 These should be umounted if existing

+### check_cert.sh
+Checks the certificate expiry time and sends a notification two weeks in advance.